Goalkeepers: Brad Guzan (Aston Villa), Tim Howard (Everton), Nick Rimando (Real Salt Lake).

 Jurgen Klinsmann’s still relatively early into his reign, and after starting his career with four defeats in his first six games, a win against Italy turned his fortunes around.
 That was just in time to start their qualifying campaign.
 Eventually a 2-0 win over rivals Mexico ensured the USMNT qualified for Brazil.

 The squad that the United States are expected to take to Brazil are a gritty group, brimming with experience, energy and enormous work-rate.
 Klinsmann has created a togetherness within this squad which not many teams in this tournament can match .

 However, the everlasting problem of a real lack of cutting edge bugs Klinsmann’s team.
 They are without any real impetus in the final third and don’t have a player with the ability to unlock stubborn defences.
 Clint Dempsey is a proven goal scorer, but not overly creative or capable of playing that killer pass.

 Klinsmann’s know how in the big competitions, and America’s experience on the World Cup stage will no doubt aid their conquest to escape the “group of death”.
 The lack of a top class playmaker will see them struggle to progress any further, though.

 The AS Roma midfield enforcer probably typifies the tenacity and industrious nature of this American side more than any other player.

 Bradley is a player who is making a name for himself as a box-to-box midfielder; consistent in the tackle, a strong runner and neat and tidy in possession .
-His role will be crucial when the USMNT come up against technically superior sides and he offers a good defensive shield which allows the like of Donovan and Dempsey to go and effect the game.
+His role will be crucial when the USMNT come up against technically superior sides and he offers a good defensive shield which allows the like of Dempsey to go and effect the game.